-The net proceeds to the Company from the sale of the shares of Common Stock in the European Offering, after deducting underwriting discounts and commissions, the fee payable to VMR, the non-accountable expense allowance and the other expenses of the Offering, are estimated to be \$8,826,623 (\$10,199,366 if the Over-Allotment Option is exercised in full).
+The net proceeds to the Company from the sale of the shares of Common Stock in the European Offering (at an assumed offering price of \$7.50 per share), after deducting underwriting discounts and commissions, the fee payable to VMR, the non-accountable expense allowance and the other expenses of the Offering, are estimated to be \$9,471,000 (\$10,941,000 if the Over-Allotment Option is exercised in full).
 None of the shares of Common Stock offered in the European Offering will be offered or sold in the United States.
 The Company currently expects to use the net proceeds of the European Offering as follows:

 APPROXIMATE AMOUNT PERCENT

-Product development(1) Sales and marketing(2) Investment in clinic(3) Working capital and general corporate purposes, which 3,530,000 40.0% 40.0% 3.3%
+Product development(1) . , , 40.0% 40.0% 3.1%

-may include acquisitions(4) 1,476,623 16.7%
+may include acquisitions(4) 1,605,000 16.9%

-Total \$ 8,826,623 ======= 100.0% ===
+Total \$ 9,471,000 100.0%

-(1) Includes development of software packages for total knee replacement and acetabulum surgeries, as well as neurosurgical applications and product design improvements.

-- (2) Represents costs associated with marketing and sales activities with respect to the Company's products, including advertising and promotional activities, as well as participation in trade shows.
+- (1) Includes development of software packages for total knee replacement and acetabulum surgeries, as well as neurosurgical applications and product design improvements. - (2) Represents costs associated with marketing and sales activities with respect to the Company's products, including advertising and promotional activities, as well as participation in trade shows.
 Also includes costs associated with market development and sales activities. - (3) Represents costs associated with an investment to be made in a clinic located in Spain which is intended to be a training center for use of the ROBODOC System for surgeons from Southern Europe, Latin America and the Middle East. - (4) The Company seeks to acquire new businesses, product lines and technologies that are compatible with its existing business strategies for product line diversification and growth.
 To the extent attractive opportunities are available, the Company intends to use a portion of the net proceeds to finance such acquisitions.
 The Company is not engaged in any negotiations, nor does it have any understandings or agreements with respect to any acquisitions for which the net proceeds are required.